RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 - `assistant_sid` - (Mandatory) The SID of the assistant to associate the model build with.
 Changing this forces a new resource to be created
 - `unique_name_prefix` - (Optional) The prefix to be concatenated with an unique ID to form the unique name of the model build
 - `status_callback` - (Optional) The callback URL to post build statuses to.
 Changing this forces a new resource to be created
-- `triggers` - (Optional) A map of key value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
+- `triggers` - (Optional) A map of key-value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
 Changing this forces a new resource to be created
 ~> An alternative strategy is to use the [taint](https://www.terraform.io/docs/commands/taint.html) functionality of terraform.
 - `polling` - (Optional) A `polling` block as documented below.